follmann/middleman-favicon-maker/README.md

 ## Integrating with Middleman

-Create a favicon_template.png image and place it in your source directory.
-Ideally, this image's dimensions would be 152 x 152.
-In config.rb, extend the `configure :build` block.
-The template images are deleted from the build folder (Middleman copies them) after all icons have been generated.
+Create an image e.g. named `_favicon_template.png` and place it in your source directory.
+The leading underscore prevents it from being copied into the build directory.
+Ideally, this image's dimensions would be 152 x 152 or have multiple templates for different ranges (small, medium, big).
+In your config.rb, extend the `configure :build` block.

 ### Simple config
 This config assumes that a PNG file named favicon_template.png lives in the source folder.
 The generated icons are stored in the build folder root.